 Operating and maintaining PONDUS requires little to no day-to-day plant supervision, with 99% reported uptime.
 Pump maintenance, heat exchanger cleaning, and sodium hydrolyzed refilling are routine, straightforward maintenance tasks that plant technicians can easily perform.

 To date, we have 11 full-scale PONDUS systems installed internationally along with two more in design.
-Currently, a municipal plant in Germany is under construction.
 The Kenosha Water Utility in Kenosha, Wisconsin was the first PONDUS installation in the USA with 24/7 operation since March 2016.
-A Pennsylvania plant is in late stage procurement and we expect a purchase order in Q1 of 2022.

 Visit our page on PONDUS Installations for up-to-date information.